 Make sure that the limits of the policy are understood.
 Most general farm and ranch policies only cover activities carried out on the insured's own land.
-Coverage may not extend to burn crew members assisting with a prescribed burn on land they don't own.
+Coverage may or may not extend to crew members assisting with a prescribed burn on land they don't own.
 Coverage is most likely if: 1) the fire is conducted on land owned by the policy holder; 2) burning is considered consistent with normal farming and ranching practices, and 3) no laws or regulations are broken while conducting the burn.
 An example of a law or local regulation being broken would be the illegal ignition of a fire during a burn ban.
-Many farm and ranch policies exclude coverage for activities which pollute.
-Be sure that smoke from a prescribed burn does not fall into this category.